jimthoburn/artsamo/about.md

 ## Turning art into reality

-Santa Monica Cultural Affairs (SMCA) is dedicated to turning art into reality.
-We do that in so many ways.
-We distribute grants that support local arts organizations, schools and artists.
-We create and promote arts programs.
-We nurture and grow the City’s one-of-a-kind public art collection.
-SMCA is dedicated to making every day better by bringing more art into the world.
+Santa Monica Cultural Affairs (SMCA) connects people to art.
+We do that by distributing grants that support local arts organizations, schools and artists.
+We create and promote art experiences.
+We steward and grow the City’s notable public art collection.
+And we work with and for the communities of Santa Monica to leverage the power of art for change.

 <nav class="action" markdown="1">
 *   [Leadership](#leadership)